moinwiki/moin/docs/user/search.rst

 Entering search queries
 =======================

-Usually there is a simple and rather short search query input field offered by the theme - if you submit a query from there, it will search in item names and content (but only in the current stuff, not in non-current revisions) and display the search results to you.
+Usually there is a simple but rather short search query input field offered by the theme - by submiting a query it will search in item names and content (but only in the current stuff, not in non-current revisions) and display the search results to you.

-On that search results view, you will get a bigger search query input field (e.g. for refining your query) and you may also choose to additionally search in non-current revision item revisions (selecting that will search in all revisions).
+On the search results view you will get a bigger search query input field (e.g. for refining your query) and you may also choose to additionally search in non-current item revisions (selecting that will search in all revisions).

 Simple search queries
 =====================
-Just enter one or few simple words into the query input field and hit ``Enter``.
+Just enter one or more words into the query input field and hit ``Enter``.

-If you give multiple words, it will only find documents containing ALL those words ("AND" is the default).
+If your query consists of multiple words, it will only find documents containing ALL those words ("AND" is the default).

 You can use AND (default), OR, NOT to refine your search.